jsfenfen/covid_hospitals_demographics/README.md

 	-------------
 	35.01

-Converting this value to 03501, we can then look in "worksheet" A00000 with column number '00000' and  plug the unit numnber from before in.
+Converting this value to 03501, we can then look in "worksheet" A00000 in the "alphanumeric" public release file with column number '00000' and plug the unit numnber from before in.

-	 select "ITM_VAL_NUM" from cost_reports_nmrc_alpha where "RPT_REC_NUM" = 648741 and "WKSHT_CD" = 'A000000' and "CLMN_NUM" = '00000' and "LINE_NUM" = '03501';
+	 select "ITM_VAL_NUM" from cost_reports_alpha where "RPT_REC_NUM" = 648741 and "WKSHT_CD" = 'A000000' and "CLMN_NUM" = '00000' and "LINE_NUM" = '03501';
 	ITM_VAL_NUM
 	------------------------------------
 	02080PEDIATRIC INTENSIVE CARE UNIT